Scoring your Credit - How's your FICO?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Raising your FICO score
+Know your FICO

-Want to know more about credit scores?
+Want to know more about your credit score?
 Give us a call: (972) 292-0448.